woodie/gollum-wiki-oauth/README.md

 We want to give our employees — all GSuite users but not Github users — access to a GitHub style wiki.
 Within Gollum, all commits can be from the sinlge user, but we intend to set the git name and email per commit (from OAuth).
-We'd like to eventually have an automated setup were possible and maybe even create a [stateless container image](https://github.com/gollum/gollum/issues/1767) Installing `Nginx`, `Let's Encrypt ` and `Gollum` are straight forward, but setting up the OAuth proxy is a bit tricky.
+We'd like to eventually have an automated setup when possible and maybe even create a [stateless container image](https://github.com/gollum/gollum/issues/1767) Installing `Nginx`, `Let's Encrypt ` and `Gollum` are straight forward, but setting up the OAuth proxy is a bit tricky.